 But we dare not ignore the implications and impact of taking these proposed steps on others who feel same-sex attraction, as well as on the rest of our communities.
 First let us consider the rest of the continuum of people who experience same-sex attraction and the impact that removing or modifying the prohibitions and officiating at same-sex weddings may have on their behavior and the sociological implications of that impact.
-The best of the sociological studies of sexual behavior conducted to date indicate that at least two-thirds of men who express some level of desire for sex with other men also express some level of desire for sex with women, and 95% of women who express some level of desire for sex with men.115 These are people for whom the challenge of choosing between potential partners whom the law forbids and whom the law permits is not qualitatively different from the challenge faced by heterosexuals in choosing between potential partners.
+The best of the sociological studies of sexual behavior conducted to date indicate that at least two-thirds of men who express some level of desire for sex with other men also express some level of desire for sex with women, and 95% of women who express some level of desire for sex with other women also express some level of desire for sex with men.
+These are people for whom the challenge of choosing between potential partners whom the law forbids and whom the law permits is not qualitatively different from the challenge faced by heterosexuals in choosing between potential partners.